Shark Pictures

 NEWLY DISCOVERED SHARK AND RAY SPECIES

-Occasionally new species of sharks and rays are described by science.
+Amazingly, there are still new species of sharks and rays being described by science on a regular basis.
 In some cases they have been well known for a while (e.g. the Western wobbegong) but no one has gotten around to describing them.
 More exciting is when a deep water trawl or a lucky diving expedition uncovers a species that the scientific community was completely unaware of.
-This page on elasmodiver.com highlights the discovery of these species.
+This page on elasmodiver.com highlights the discovery of some of these species.
 Many thanks to Helmut Nickel who somehow manages to find out whenever a new species is described and diligently informs the rest of the lay community of shark fanatics through the Shark-L web forum.
 Without his input I wouldn't have a clue.

 If you have information about a species I have overlooked please email me the information and I will add it to the list.